munificent/craftinginterpreters/book/hash-tables.md

 out.
 Given a key, we can look up the corresponding value, if there is one, with this function:

-^code table-get-h (1 before, 2 after)
+^code table-get-h (1 before, 1 after)

 You pass in a table and a key.
-If it finds an entry with that key, it returns true, otherwise it returns false.
+If it finds an entry with that key, it returns `true`, otherwise it returns `false`.
 If the entry exists, it stores the resulting value in the `value` output parameter.

 Since `findEntries()` already does the hard work, the implementation isn't too
 bad: